 Marathon is a digital asset technology company dedicated to securing and supporting the Bitcoin ecosystem.
 The business is focused on producing or "mining" bitcoin using one of the largest and most efficient fleets of highly specialized computers in the industry.
 The Company successfully leverages technology across the value chain to improve efficiency and increase market share.
 The Company is also committed to carbon neutrality and growing operations through predominately renewable sources of energy.
-The Company's "asset-light" capital strategy has fueled significant market share gains while also helping build one of the largest bitcoin positions on the balance sheet among our North American publicly traded peers.
-As of June 30, 2023, the Company had nearly 150,000 mining rigs in operation and owned 12,538 bitcoin.
-With its strong balance sheet and significant scale, the Company's strategy has recently evolved beyond "asset-light" to include joint ventures with our landmark project located in Abu Dhabi.
+The Company's "asset-light" capital strategy has fueled significant market share gains while also helping build one of the largest bitcoin positions on the balance sheet among its North American publicly traded peers.
+As of September 30, 2023, the Company had nearly 180,000 mining rigs in operation and owned 13,716 bitcoin.
+With its strong balance sheet and significant scale, the Company's strategy has recently evolved beyond "asset-light" to include joint ventures with the Company's landmark project located in Abu Dhabi.